sidtharthanan/go-auto-cfg/README.md

 # go-auto-cfg
-Access environmental variables as go-funcs generated from a schema file.
+Access environmental variables as go-funcs.
+It is a wrapper over viper.
+It takes a schema file as input and generates a go file with functions named after the env variables.

 [![Build Status](https://travis-ci.org/sidtharthanan/go-auto-cfg.svg?branch=master)](https://travis-ci.org/sidtharthanan/go-auto-cfg)